demisto/content/Packs/AutoFocus/Integrations/AutoFocusTagsFeed/README.md

-## Configure AutoFocusTagsFeed on Cortex XSOAR
+## Configure AutoFocus Tags Feed on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for AutoFocusTagsFeed.
+2. Search for AutoFocus Tags Feed.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |